 Following consultation with Members and Observers the Board have released a Recognition Statement for PSC.1, accompanied by Annex A - Certification Assessment Framework, and Annex B - Additional Requirements).
 We anticipate being able to begin processing requests for certification based on PSC.1 in the first half of 2016.
 Before then, the Secretariat will issue guidance for companies seeking ICoCA Certification based on PSC.1, including instructions on the submission of the information described in the Recognition Statement.

-In accordance with the process described in the Certification Procedure, the Board shared a Draft Recognition Statement for ISO 28007-1(2015) ("ISO 28007), including its Annexes.
-Comments were received by a number of stakeholders and are available here.
-The Board is now reviewing a revised version of the Recognition Statement for ISO 28007-1 (2015).
+In accordance with the process described in the Certification Procedure, the Board have released a Recognition Statement for ISO 28007-1(2015) ("ISO 28007), including its Annexes.
+Comments received by stakeholders during the process are available here.

 The Board of Directors received a request from an ICoCA member that the Association evaluate the standard ISO 9001:2015 (hereafter “ISO 9001”), coupled with a “Human Rights Due Diligence Process and a Human Rights Impact Assessment,” for potential recognition pursuant to the ICoCA’s Certification Procedure.
 In accordance with the ICoCA Certification Procedure, the Secretariat has conducted a preliminary analysis of ISO 9001 using the analytical matrix referred to in the Certification Procedure.
 Due to the significant gap between the coverage of the standard and the Code, particularly with respect to the human rights and humanitarian law-specific provisions of the Code, the Board has decided that further assessment and administration of the additional information that would be required for ISO 9001 to be recognized would be impractical at this time.
 The preliminary analysis of ISO 9001 is available here.